Upgrading the Zoomdata Server

 The Zoomdata Scheduler is a component within the Server used to run jobs that will refresh Zoomdata’s connection to the data source in asynchronous mode.
 For more information, see Using the Zoomdata Scheduler.

-After the installation script has completed, it will take a few minutes for Zoomdata to complete its update of the metadata store.
+After the upgrade script has completed, it will take a few minutes for Zoomdata to complete its update of the metadata store.
 We recommend that you wait a few minutes before accessing Zoomdata from your web browser.

 If you notice some unusual behavior in the Zoomdata UI after upgrading the Zoomdata software (for example, if a drop-down menu doesn't open or the application doesn't react when you click on a button), clear the browser cache and try again.
 If the problem persists, contact Support.